ddesvillechabrol/Pool_variant_calling/README.rst

 You need to copy the config.yaml inside your working directory and change the script_path to indicate where is the "pool_variant_calling" directory.
 Actually, the script is setting for the bic cluster of Institut Pasteur.
-You must change the path of module source (module_src).
+You must change the path of module source (module_src) to use it on classical SGE cluster.

 Inside the config.yaml, you need to change different parameter (ref, fastq_dir, genome, output).